konakaji/qswift/README.md

 # qSWIFT

 qSWIFT is a Python package that implements a higher-order randomized algorithm for quantum simulation.
 It is designed to efficiently compute Hamiltonian dynamics with improved error bounds.
-The algorithm is based on the research presented in the paper: [arXiv:2302.14811](https://arxiv.org/abs/2302.14811).
+The algorithm is based on the research presented in the paper: [arXiv:2302.14811](https://arxiv.org/abs/2302.14811) (accepted by PRX Quantum).
 Please cite the paper, when you utilize this package.

 ## Installation